Cyclopropane: Reactions

-Owing to the increased π-character of its C-C bonds, cyclopropane can react like an alkene in certain cases.
-For instance it undergoes hydrohalogenation with mineral acids to give linear alkyl halides.
+Owing to the increased π-character of its C-C bonds, cyclopropane is often assumed to add bromine to give 1,3-dibromopropane, but this reaction proceeds poorly.
+Hydrohalogenation with hydrohalic acids gives linear 1-halopropanes.
 Substituted cyclopropanes also react, following Markovnikov's rule.
-Substituted cyclopropanes can oxidatively add to transition metals, in a process referred to as C–C activation.

-Cyclopropyl groups adjacent to vinyl groups can undergo ring expansion reactions.
-Examples include the vinylcyclopropane rearrangement and the divinylcyclopropane-cycloheptadiene rearrangement.
-This reactivity can be exploited to generate unusual cyclic compounds, such as cyclobutenes, or bicyclic species such as the cycloheptene shown below.
+Cyclopropane and its derivatives can oxidatively add to transition metals, in a process referred to as C–C activation.